MozillaZine

 Message Viewer

-The most obvious change becomes apparent when opening a message in Thunderbird 3.0, there has been a substantial redesign of the header pane of a message [1], and tabs were introduced to allow easier browsing of multiple messages or folders within the same window [2].
-These new features are functional but not yet finalized.
+The most obvious change becomes apparent when opening a message in Thunderbird 3.0, there has been a substantial redesign of the main toolbar [1] and the header pane of a message [2].
+Also, tabs were introduced to allow easier browsing of multiple messages or folders within the same window [3].
+These new features are close to finalized.
+There is also an extension proposed with variants of the header pane [4].

 Action Buttons in Header Pane

-• The upper right corner of the opened (non-brief) header pane has buttons for frequently used actions added, which replicate the functions of the icons in the main toolbar.
+• The upper right corner of the header pane has buttons for frequently used actions added, which replicate the functions of the (by default now hidden) icons in the main toolbar.

-• For the time being, you can include the following code into your userChrome.css to suppress these items:
+• To suppress the header-pane buttons, you can include the following code into your userChrome.css until toolbar customization becomes available:

 display: none !important;